A tooltip is in-app messaging used to identify elements on a page with short, clarifying text.

 - Don’t use tooltips with question-circle icons to present contextual information in forms and other areas.
 Instead, use a popover.

-Every time a user with a screen reader tabs into a field with a tooltip, the tooltip will be read out to them.
+Every time a user with a screen reader tabs into a field with a tooltip, the screen reader reads the tooltip aloud.

 View source on GitHub